StephanWagner/mForm/README.md

 Notice
 ======
-I'm sorry to inform you that I've abandoned the mBox and mForm projects.
+I've abandoned this project and moved to jQuery.
 There won't be any more updates.

 mForm